ABOUT Bladder cancer

 Biobanking initiative

-Currently, the biobank contains more than 153,000 samples of tumor tissue, blood, plasma, and urine from more than 5,500 patients diagnosed with bladder cancer.
-Samples have been prospectively collected since 1994 in close collaboration with the Departments of Urology, Pathology and Oncology at Aarhus University Hospital.
-All information is organized in a database, including detailed pathology information, and sample characteristics.
-The biobanking initiative is now a part of Bio- and Genome Bank Denmark (RBGB).
+The local bladder cancer biobanking initiative is fundamental to the group's work.
+Currently, the biobank contains more than 166,000 samples of tumour tissue, blood, plasma, and urine, and faecal swabs from more than 6,200 patients diagnosed with bladder cancer.
+Samples have been prospectively collected since 1994 in close collaboration with the Departments of Urology, Pathology, and Oncology at Aarhus University Hospital.
+All information is organised in a database, including detailed pathology information and sample characteristics.
+The biobanking initiative is now a part of the Bio- and Genome Bank Denmark (RBGB).

 SOFTWARE